michaeljbishop/mulligan/README.md

 This is a superficial requirement.
 It's only because I'm using the `prepend` keyword to open up the `Exception` class and `Kernel` Module.
 There's an [issue for this](https://github.com/michaeljbishop/mulligan/issues/1).

 ### "Recovery"?
+What's wrong with "Restart"?

 I had to make a hard choice about naming the thing that allows an exception to be recovered from.
 "Restart" is the word used in Lisp, but because it is used as a verb and as a noun, it makes it hard to know what a Ruby method named `#restart` would do.
 Does it return a "restart" or does it execute a restart?

-Changing the name to a noun clears up that confusion (though arguably adds a new one for those coming from languages where the "restart" name is entrenched).
+Changing the name to a noun subtracts that confusion (though arguably adds some back for those coming from languages where the "restart" name is entrenched).

 ## Influences
 - [Beyond Exception Handling: Conditions and Restarts](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) -- (from [Practical Common Lisp](http://www.gigamonkeys.com/book/))